victorhaynes/new-destiny/README.md

 - Basic willingness to respect the Riot API standards
 - Basic python knowledge
 - Basic asynchronous programming understanding
+- Foundational understanding of Redis
-- Read Riot's documentation for their API.
-Then read it again.
+- Read Riot's documentation for their API ❗️ Then read it again❗️
 - If you have fundamental questions about how the API works you seek answers in the (un?)official Riot `Third Party Developer Community` discord.

-# What these docs and this package are not
-- A `Python` tutorial
-- A specific backend/API framework tutorial
-- An async/`asyncio` tutorial
-- A `Docker` tutorial
-- A `Redis` tutorial
-- An `HTTPX` tutorial
-- A replacement for thoroughly reading the Riot Games API documentation

-You do not need to be an expert on all these topics to use this correctly but basic knowledge will help.

 # Simple Configuration
 `New Destinity` requires environment variables to function.
 It also requires access to a Redis instance: